Pyrinpyi/pyrin-miner/README.md

         --opencl-workload <OPENCL_WORKLOAD>                Ratio of nonces to GPU possible parrallel run in OpenCL [default: 512]
         --opencl-workload-absolute                         The values given by workload are not ratio, but absolute number of nonces in OpenCL [default: false]
     -p, --port <PORT>                                      Pyipad port [default: Mainnet = 16110, Testnet = 16211]
-    -s, --kaspad-address <KASPAD_ADDRESS>                  The IP of the kaspad instance [default: 127.0.0.1] -t, --threads <NUM_THREADS>                            Amount of CPU miner threads to launch [default: 0] --testnet                                          Use testnet instead of mainnet [default: false]
+    -s, --pyrin-address <pyrin_ADDRESS>                  The IP of the pyrin instance [default: 127.0.0.1] -t, --threads <NUM_THREADS>                            Amount of CPU miner threads to launch [default: 0] --testnet                                          Use testnet instead of mainnet [default: false]
 ```